Mekarjaya

 Mekarjaya is a village and an administrative district (kecamatan) located in the northeast corner of Pandeglang Regency in Banten Province on Java, Indonesia.
-It covers an area of 31.34 km^{2} and had a population of 19,016 at the 2010 Census and 23,083 at the 2020 Census; the official estimate as at mid 2023 was 23,810.
+It covers an area of 31.34 km^{2} and had a population of 19,016 at the 2010 Census and 23,083 at the 2020 Census; the official estimate as of mid-2023 was 23,810.
 The administrative centre is in Mekarjaya village.

 Communities

 Mekarjaya District is sub-divided into eight rural villages (desa), all sharing the postcode 42279.
-These are listed below with their areas and their officially-estimated populations as at mid 2022.
+These are listed below with their areas and their officially-estimated populations as of mid-2022.